adaptive-democracy/hopeful-path/book/quadratic-principle.md

 <!-- TODO -->

 That looks pretty good!
 It's certainly simple, but there's a very subtle problem with it that we'll have to do some work to understand.
 To get a basic intuition though, try to think about how a system like this would treat "extremists" (people who excessively care about a small number of issues) vs "moderates" (people who care about a range of issues).
-In general a method like this would allow extremists to easily dominate the narrow issues they care about, creating the opposite problem of a tyranny of the majority, making this system an over-correction.
+In general a method like this would allow extremists to easily dominate the narrow issues they care about, creating the opposite problem, a tyranny of the *minority*, which is an over-correction.
 Let's try to get a clearer picture of why.

 ## Quadratic Voting, the best way to weight elections by concern.